oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-operators/using-the-operator/using-helm.md

 {{% /notice %}}

 {{% notice note %}}
-In order to work with Kubernetes limits to resource names, the resultant names for the introspector job and the external service should not be more than 63 characters (see [Operator created Kubernetes resources]({{< relref "/userguide/managing-domains/domain-resource#operator-created-kubernetes-resources" >}})).
+In order to work with Kubernetes limits to resource names, the resultant names for the domain introspector job and the external service should not be more than 63 characters (see [Restrictions to operator created Kubernetes resource names]({{< relref "/userguide/managing-domains/domain-resource#restrictions-to-operator-created-kubernetes-resource-names" >}})).
 {{% /notice %}}

 ##### `clusterSizePaddingValidationEnabled`